 Overall, the objective of this concept is to promote good health by planning the outline of the community to create better accessibility for everyday essentials (CDC, n.d.).
 So what does this actually look like?
 The CDC listed out a number of benefits such as increasing physical activity by placing schools, businesses, and other essentials in walkable distance; reducing the use of transportation due to decreased distances, improving community morale by implementing centers and spaces to increase communication, and so forth (CDC, n.d.).

 In essence this is all about bridging the gap between disparities.
 Now of course, in some communities the design landscape will be different.
-As we know, underserved populations tend to have more barriers within their communities compared to their White counterparts.
+As we know, underrepresented populations tend to have more barriers within their communities compared to their White counterparts.
 Therefore the focus will be different especially when looking at available community resources and leadership.
 We must understand the needs of these communities first.

 For example, in research conducted in South Los Angeles, California under the Healthy Community Neighborhood Initiative (HCNI), it was documented that the community is affected by high rates of preventable diseases, obesity, unemployment, home foreclosure, crime, lack of access to care, and other health inequities which affect a significant number of African American and Latino people in this area (Brown et al., 2016).
 The research conducted in this community was completed in partnership with local universities and organizations such as UCLA, Los Angeles Urban League, among others.
 The groups developed a framework to obtain a better understanding of the health of their community and factors influencing the outcomes.
 While the research studied a limited number of participants the information can still be useful in identifying factors that influence inaccessibility of resources in other communities.